KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 Kylo services should be installed on an edge node.
 The following should be available prior to the installation.

-See the Dependencies section in the deployment checklist: :doc:`KyloDependencies`
+See the Dependencies section in the deployment checklist: :doc:`../installation/KyloDependencies`

 +-----------------------+-------------------------------------------------------------+----------------+
 | **Platform**          | **URL**                                                     | **Version**    |